 Put simply, the IRS explains, “The costs of operating a car, truck, or other vehicle in your business are deductible.”
 The standard mileage rate for 2020 is 57.5 cents per mile.

 If your car is used exclusively for business, you can deduct all of your car expenses.
 However, if you use your car for both business and personal purposes, “you must divide your expenses based on actual mileage.”

-2. Choose the Standard Mileage or Actual Expenses method.
+2. Choose the Standard Mileage or Actual Expenses Method

-3. Keep a running spreadsheet.
+3. Keep a Mileage Log for Taxes

-Every trip you take on behalf of your business — ranging from heading to the fabric store for supplies to attending a crucial business conference — should be added to an electronic mileage log (and preferably kept on a cloud source for backup purposes).
+Every trip you take on behalf of your business — ranging from heading to the fabric store for supplies to attending a crucial business conference — should be added to an electronic mileage log for taxes (and preferably kept on a cloud source for backup purposes).

-4. Use a tax app.
+4. Use a Tax App